ibrow/Lecker/tests/README.md

 ## Code Coverage

-You must have node-jscoverage intalled
+You must have node-jscoverage installed

 I have written a shell script to create the needed instrument files and then run vows: